ZerGo0/streamdeck-teamspeak3integration/README.md

-# TeamSpeak 3 integration for Elgato Stream Deck
+# TeamSpeak 3 Integration for Elgato Stream Deck

 Allows you to interact with the TeamSpeak 3 Client via the ClientQuery (Telnet) with your Stream Deck